mittelmark/mndoc/README.md

   using base64 encoding
 - adding support for refresh option
 - adding support for inlining local images and stylesheets into existing HTML files
+- adding support for TODO lists
+- adding support for YAML headers and styles
+- adding support for image attributes

 ## TODO's